The Expert In The Witness-box

 the following may be taken as a fair example:--

 In accordance with your instructions dated ---- I beg leave to

-inform you that I have made a careful examination of the document
+that I have made a careful examination of the document

 marked _A_, and attached hereto, and compared it with the documents